 Contacting an Attorney

-: If you child has sustained severe injuries due to fetal distress including umbilical cord obstruction due to the negligent care of a health care provider contact
+If you child has sustained severe injuries due to fetal distress including umbilical cord obstruction due to the negligent care of a health care provider, contact our Law Offices.